 If you were imagining Germany to be littered with Porsches, BMWs, Benzes and numerous fast Audis.
 You’d be almost right.
 It was at least true for the places I visited.

 Taxis are a rather pricey way of getting around.
 The 25-30min ride from Munich airport into town ran me close to 50 Euros.

 Just a few minutes upon arrival and my eyes were already starting to pop out at the fine automobiles driving around the venue.

-Team Bentley were cruising around in style with a number of Bentaygas providing shuttle.
+Team Bentley was cruising around in style with a number of Bentaygas providing shuttle.

 I’d be tempted to say Germany’s car scene is right up there with Japan’s.
 Just less tuner-y.

 The cool cars just kept coming in.

 I’d reckon the plate reflects what’s under the bonnet of this really really immaculate E30 M3.
 So much want!
 Shortly after collecting our documents, it was time to move our car into the Nurburgring Info Center parking garage.

 On our drive in, we’ve passed by numerous campsites already littered with Porsches and M cars, but in this parking garage, I was like a kid in a candy store.
 I like how that Beetle is hugging the wall.

 Ring Taxi!
 Shame Sabine is no longer one of the drivers.

 There were plenty of cars parked up in their own little “tribes”.

 Not that many JDMs on this side of the World.

 A contingent of Swiss plated cars came in shortly before us.
 I was pretty sure they did drive all the way, must have been an amazing road trip through all the mountain passes.